 A high-performing team is one that’s more than the sum of its parts.
 It brings the best out of its people and its people bring their best.
 They share a common purpose, goals and identity.
 Success isn’t just what they achieve together but how and at what cost.

-How do you define a high performing team?
+What defines a high performing team?

-• Or is it something else entirely?
+• Or is a high performing team something else entirely?

 The five conditions for high performing teams.